The most significant ones for their severity and frequency are:

 - Angina pectoris.

 The arteries are the conducts where the blood circulates transporting the oxygen and nutrients necessary so that all the organs and muscles of the human body work properly.

 Any disorder of the arteries will cause disorders to the corresponding area of the blood supply.
-A blockage in an artery means that the food does not reach the cells and they can die.
-If it ruptures, this causes internal bleeding.
-If it hardens, this causes an increase in blood pressure, etc.
+The blockage of an artery causes no arrives food to cells and these can arrive at to die, its breakage causes an internal bleeding, its tightening a rise of the blood pressure, etc.

-The heart is the engine that drives all of this transport essential for life.
-It cannot stop as blood circulation is constant in order to exchange the products that it contains.
+The heart, engine that it moves all this essential transportation for the life, can not stop, since the blood circulation is constant in order to be able to exchange products that it contains.

-A heart beats nearly 3 billion times in an average lifetime of 80 years and we don't think about it until it pains us and it is then too late.
+The heart beats in a half life of 80 years almost three billion of times.
+But we just remembered his when us aches, and it can that whether it is too afternoon.
 It is a machine that we must take care of so that it can give us the best quality of life possible.

 Disorders of the arteries

-Cholesterol accumulates between the layers of the arteries, forming atheromatous plaque.
-As this deposit increases, the arterial lumen narrows which means that there is a steady decrease in the amount of blood reaching its destination.
-The body starts to suffer as it needs more food.
+The cholesterol leaves accumulating between layers of the arteries, plate of atheroma, and as it increases this deposit leaves narrowing the arterial light which it causes that every time arrives less blood to its destination.
+The body starts to suffer, since needs more food.
 When this happens in the heart, this causes a heart attack or angina pectoris.
-To brain level you can produce a taponamiento for a thrombus that is given off of a plate of atheroma or you can break the artery causing a hemorrhage, in both cases a vascular brain accident will be produced.
+To brain level you can produce a taponamiento for a thrombus that is given off of a plate of atheroma or you can break the artery causing a hemorrhage.
+In both cases a vascular brain accident will be produced.